g-rov/lausm/README.md

 ### MATLAB

 Download and install [MATLAB].
 Install the MinGW-w64 Compiler from the MATLAB add-ons menu.
+Update the installation location in `constants.py`.

 ### Python, NumPy, VMTK and VTK